Captain-App/capa-grafana/README.md

 Each deployment outputs an embed URL that's optimized for iframe embedding.
 Use this URL directly in your own HTML page or viewer.

+## Monitoring Supabase

+The dashboards in this repository are configured to monitor your Supabase instance, specifically:

+- **CPU Usage**: Database CPU utilization metrics
+- **Error Counts**: Database deadlocks, conflicts, and other error metrics

+### Available Dashboards

+- **monitor-screen**: Main monitoring dashboard with CPU and error metrics
+- **cpu-and-errors**: Dedicated dashboard focused on CPU usage and error counts

+### Setting Up Supabase Metrics

+1. Configure the Prometheus data source in Grafana to point to your Supabase metrics endpoint
+2. See [SUPABASE_SETUP.md](./SUPABASE_SETUP.md) for detailed instructions
+3. After setup, dashboards will automatically display your Supabase instance metrics

+**Note**: You'll need your Supabase `service_role` API key to access the metrics endpoint.
+Keep this key secure!